-Not surprisingly, the U.S. State Department designated Turkish as one of the critical languages and thus, Turkish speakers have significant competitive advantages in the U.S. Foreign Service Officer Test.
+Not surprisingly, the U.S. State Department designated Turkish as one of the critical languages and Turkish speakers have a significant competitive advantage in the U.S. Foreign Service Officer Test.

 A fun language with a distinct structure

-Turkish is a fun language with a distinct structure.
+Turkish is a fun language with a distinct grammar structure.
 It is regular and very logical.
-Thus, once you understand its logic, it becomes very straightforward and easy.
+Once you understand its logic, it becomes very straightforward and easy.